sunnya97/ethereum-developers-guide/using-libraries.md

 ###### [EthPM with Truffle](http://truffleframework.com/docs/getting_started/packages-ethpm) \[5 min read\]

-In this section from the Truffle Getting Started docs, read how to use EthPM within the Truffle Framework to install and use packages.
+In this section from the [Truffle Docs](http://truffleframework.com/docs/), read how to use EthPM within the Truffle Framework to install and use packages.

 ###### [Dappsys](https://dappsys.readthedocs.io/en/latest/) \[resource\]